Lennoxtown: History

-The Lennoxtown area was centered around Lennox Mill in the past.
+The Lennoxtown area was centred around Lennox Mill in the past.
 It was a bustling location where tenants of the Woodhead estate used to bring their corn for grinding.
 Numerous corn mills existed in the area, including Lennox Mill which was situated near the now since-demolished Kali Nail Works.

 A significant event in the history of the locality was the establishment of the calico printing works at Lennoxmill during the late 1780s.
 It was on a site adjacent to the old corn mill.
 Calico is a type of cotton cloth, the printing of cotton cloth was soon established as the major industry in the area, also at Milton of Campsie.
 Calico was constructed during the late eighteenth and early nineteenth centuries to provide accommodation for the block makers and other cotton printing workers in the village of Lennoxtown.
 Streets of houses were planned and built according to a formal plan.
 Lennoxtown was at first known as 'Newtown of Campsie', to distinguish it from the 'Kirktoun' or 'Clachan' of Campsie, at the foot of Campsie Glen.

-During the 19th century Lennoxtown grew to be the largest center of population in Campsie Parish.
+During the 19th century Lennoxtown grew to be the largest centre of population in Campsie Parish.
 Another important industry was soon established - a chemical works, founded by Charles Macintosh (of waterproof clothing fame) and his associates.
 At first, their principal product was alum, a chemical employed in the textile industry.
 Alumschist, the basic ingredient in the process, was mined in the area.
 The works came to be known as the Secret Works, presumably because of the need to keep the industrial processes undercovered.

 During the 1790s many of the Lennoxmill workers supported the political reformer Thomas Muir of Huntershill in his campaigns to establish democracy in Scotland.
 Furthermore, Reform Society was set up in Campsie in 1792.
 However, the parish minister, the Rev. James Lapslie, represented some opposition to Muir's ideas in the area.
 An important milestone democracy timeline was the establishment of the local co-operative society in 1812, The Lennoxtown Friendly Victualling Society.
 It was one of the earliest of its kind in Scotland.

 The growing importance of Lennoxtown was underlined by the removal of the parish church from the Clachan to the New Town during the 1820s.
 Plans for the new church were prepared by the architect David Hamilton, who was also responsible for the nearby Lennox Castle.
 A Roman Catholic church was erected in 1846 (originally St Paul's, later renamed St Machan's), one of the earliest post-Reformation Catholic churches in Scotland, apart from those in cities and large towns.

 The decline of the industries that flourished during the nineteenth century in addition to the later nail-making industry (and indeed the famous Victualling Society) has left Lennoxtown in a kind of post-industrial limbo.
 Which it has been difficult to escape from, slow progress continued to be made.